Kyoto: Top 21 Landmarks You Must Visit in 2026

 ⭐ Recommendation: Don't miss out on amazing Kyoto tours - book now!

-Nestled in the heart of Arashiyama, Tenryu-ji Temple is a Zen temple that offers a serene escape from the bustling city of Kyoto.
-Founded in 1339, this temple is renowned not only for its historical significance but also for its stunning landscape garden, designed by Muso Soseki.
-As you wander through the meticulously crafted gardens, you’ll discover a harmonious blend of nature and Zen philosophy, making it one of the top Kyoto landmarks.
+Nestled in the heart of Arashiyama, Tenryu-ji Temple is a Zen temple and UNESCO World Heritage site that offers a serene escape from the bustling city of Kyoto.
+Founded in 1339, this temple is renowned not only for its historical significance but also for its stunning Sogenchi Pond Garden, designed by the famous monk Muso Soseki.
+The garden is one of the oldest in Japan and was the first to be designated a Special Place of Scenic Beauty.
+As you wander through the meticulously crafted landscape, you'll discover a harmonious blend of nature and Zen philosophy, making it one of the top Kyoto landmarks.
 The vibrant colors of the seasons paint a breathtaking backdrop, ensuring a memorable experience throughout the year.
-Furthermore, the temple’s proximity to the Arashiyama Bamboo Grove makes it easy to combine these two must-see attractions.
+Furthermore, the temple's proximity to the Arashiyama Bamboo Grove makes it easy to combine these two must-see attractions.

 11. Find Peace at Eikan-do Zenrin-ji Temple

 Eikan-do Zenrin-ji Temple, known for its stunning autumn foliage, provides a tranquil escape from the bustling city.
-This Kyoto landmark is particularly famous for its unique ‘回头阿弥陀’ (Mikaeri Amida) statue, which depicts Amida Buddha looking back over his shoulder.
-The legend says this pose represents Buddha’s compassion, urging followers not to leave behind those who suffer.
-As you explore the temple grounds, you’ll discover beautifully landscaped gardens, serene ponds, and historic buildings that exude a sense of calm and reflection.
+This Kyoto landmark is particularly famous for its unique Mikaeri Amida statue, which depicts Amida Buddha looking back over his shoulder.
+The legend says this pose represents Buddha's compassion, urging followers not to leave behind those who suffer.
+As you explore the temple grounds, you'll discover beautifully landscaped gardens, serene ponds, and historic buildings that exude a sense of calm and reflection.
 Therefore, Eikan-do is a perfect place for those seeking spiritual solace and natural beauty.
-Furthermore, it offers a chance to connect with the serene side of Kyoto.

 12. Explore the Nishiki Market's Delights

-Nishiki Market, often called “Kyoto’s Kitchen,” offers an unparalleled culinary adventure.
-This bustling marketplace is brimming with local produce, seafood, pickles, sweets, and various Kyoto specialties.
-As you stroll through the narrow lanes, you’ll encounter vendors offering free samples, allowing you to taste your way through Kyoto’s diverse flavors.
-It’s a fantastic place to try unique dishes and purchase local ingredients.
+Nishiki Market, often called "Kyoto's Kitchen," offers an unparalleled culinary adventure and is a must-visit Kyoto landmark for food lovers.
+This bustling marketplace stretches over 400 meters with approximately 130 stalls and shops, brimming with local produce, seafood, pickles, sweets, and various Kyoto specialties.
+As you stroll through the narrow lanes, you'll encounter vendors offering free samples, allowing you to taste your way through Kyoto's diverse flavors.
+Look for Kyoto-specific delicacies like yuba (tofu skin), tsukemono (Japanese pickles), and matcha-flavored treats.

 13. Visit Sanjusangen-do Temple's Thousand Statues